Can Closing Costs Be Included In A VA Loan?

 Non-allowable fees are expenses that lenders can’t charge the borrower, based on guidelines from the VA.
 These include prepayment penalties, attorney fees and any settlement charges.

-Just because the borrower doesn’t pay these charges, however, does not mean that the seller is now responsible.
+Just because the borrower doesn’t pay these charges, however, doesn’t mean that the seller is now responsible.
 In certain cases, the lender or other relevant parties may decide to cover these costs instead.
 Talk with your lender to see which of your closing costs they may cover or reduce based on your situation.

 Seller Concessions